barbafh3/my-vim-config/CONFIGURATIONS.md

 ------

-**Disable Youtube player hotkeys** - Since Youtube hotkeys coflict with vim keys, you can disable them using the uBlock Origin add-on for Firefox, go to its dashboard, then My Filters and add the following line:
+**Disable Youtube player hotkeys** - Since Youtube default hotkeys conflict with vim keys, you can disable them using the uBlock Origin add-on for Firefox, go to its dashboard, then My Filters and add the following line:

 ```
 youtube.com##+js(addEventListener-defuser.js, /^(?:keypress|keydown|keyup)$/)